Tessa Kendall looks at primatologist Frans de Waal’s work to muse upon the origin of our better natures

 Social animals show gratitude and revenge – remembering the behaviour of others and paying them back.
 They target their helping, which requires being able to see a situation from another’s point of view.
 They are able to delay gratification, which shows self-control – a characteristic thought to be only human.
 Some are aware of the emotional states of others.
 When VEN cells in humans are damaged there is a loss of self-awareness and empathy; these cells exist in apes, cetaceans and elephants – but not monkeys.

-A recent study “highlights the fact that, similar to humans, sensitivity to the emotional states of others actually emerges very young in bonobos and may not require so much complex cognitive processing as has previously been assumed”.
+A recent study “highlights the fact that, similar to humans, sensitivity to the emotional states of others actually emerges very young in bonobos and may not require so much complex cognitive processing”.
 Small children comfort other distressed children, even before they have developed the language skills to be instructed to do it.

 Part of the problem of resistance against altruism and empathy in other animals is human exceptionalism, the idea that humans are in some way special, set apart.
 This too has its roots in religion, with humans as God’s special creation, the only creature possessed of a soul.
 It has persisted for a surprisingly long time in a secular form both in science and the humanities but is slowly being eroded.
 De Waal has written: “Humanity never runs out of claims of what sets it apart, but it is a rare uniqueness claim that holds up for over a decade.
 This is why we don’t hear anymore that only humans make tools, imitate, think ahead, have culture, are self-aware, or adopt another’s point of view”.